looker-open-source/viz-report-table-marketplace-open-source/README.md

 ## Examples

+*Drag'n'drop columns for flat tables*

 ![Drag'n'drop columns for flat tables](docs/report_table_01_drag_and_drop.gif)

+*Tags in LookML for consistent headers and abbreviations*

 ![Tags in LookML for consistent headers and abbreviations](docs/report_table_02_auto_headers_and_abbreviations.gif)

+*Subtotals and "show last dimension only"*

 ![Subtotals and last field only](docs/report_table_03_subtotals_and_last_field_only.gif)

+*Sort by Pivot or Measure*

 ![Sort by Pivot or Measure](docs/report_table_04_sort_by_pivot_or_measure.gif)

+*Set headers and labels*

 ![Set headers and labels](docs/report_table_05_change_headers.gif)

+*Even width columns or autolayout*

 ![Even width columns or autolayout](docs/report_table_06_even_width_or_auto_layout.gif)

+*Transposing and PnL style reports*

 ![Transposing and PnL style reports](docs/report_table_07_PnL_transpose_theme.gif)